donato/tofu/README.md

 tofu
 ====

-Script for the game KingsOfChaos, improving gameplay, tracking player statistics and connecting users with each other.
+tofu is a pluggable extension to the game KingsOfChaos, improving gameplay, tracking player statistics and connecting users with each other.

 ## How to Contribute

+Bear in mind that this is the work of several hobbyist coders working together over IRC since 2008.

 ### How to build
 ```bash